-Although the bridge to the Isle of Skye is not terribly far away (40 minutes drive to the bridge), we definitely recommend taking this Glenelg-Skye ferry!
-It is in fact a pretty special ferry whose top rotates so that you can drive on it.
+Although the bridge to the Isle of Skye is not terribly far away (40 minutes drive), we recommend taking this Glenelg-Skye ferry!
+It is a pretty special ferry whose top rotates so that you can drive on it.
 With a bit of luck, you will also see otters, seals or dolphins/whales.

 The ferry is a bit more expensive than other ferries in the region, but it is worth it for those who do not want to travel to the bridge.

 - The ferry sails seven days a week between 10 am and 6 pm (10 am to 7 pm in June, July, and August).
 Every 20 minutes or as required.

 - The road to the Glenelg-Skye ferry is a bit challenging for some.
 You drive on small mountain roads.
 Take 30 minutes for this route to the departure point.